R.R.O. 1990, Reg. 1026: GENERAL, Surveyors Act

 (2) The term of office of persons elected to the Council commences immediately after the annual meeting.
 R.R.O.
 1990, Reg.
 1026, s.
 2 (2).

-3. A professional member is eligible for election to the Council if, in addition to any requirements under the Act,
+3. A member, except for the holder of a temporary licence, is eligible for election to the Council if, in addition to any requirements under the Act,

 (a) the member is not in default of payment of any fee, levy or costs imposed under the Act, regulations or by-laws of the Association;

-4. (1) The Council shall annually appoint a Nominating Committee to be composed of six members of the Association, of whom,
+4. (1) The Council shall annually appoint a Nominating Committee to be composed of six members of the Association, excluding holders of temporary licences, of whom,

 (a) three shall have served as President of the Association within the eight years preceding their appointment and shall not be members of the Council;